 They said, despite the Court's clear pronouncements in AEP, they still believed "the courts offer the best current hope" for imposing their national public policy agenda over fossil fuel emissions.
 Id. at 28.
 They discussed "the merits of legal strategies that target major carbon emitters, such as utilities [as in AEP], versus those that target carbon producers."
 Id. at 12.
-They talked through causes of action, "with suggestions ranging from lawsuits brought under public nuisance laws," such as the one here, "to libel claims."
+They talked through causes of action, "with suggestions ranging from lawsuits brought under public nuisance laws," "to libel claims."
 Id. at 11.
-Given AEP in particular, they emphasized making the lawsuits look like traditional damages claims rather than directly asking a court to regulate emissions or put a price on carbon use.
-See id. at 13.
-As one person at the conference said, "Even if your ultimate goal might be to shut down a company, you still might be wise to start out by asking for compensation for injured parties."
-Id.